Delia Falconer

-Delia Falconer, born in Sydney in 1966, is an Australian novelist who became famous for her bestselling novel, The Service of Clouds.
-She has been nominated for multiple literary awards in recognition for her work.
+Delia Falconer (born 1966) is an Australian novelist best known for her novel The Service of Clouds.
+Her works have been nominated for several literary awards.

 Biography

-Falconer is an only child of two graphic designer parents.
-She studied for her undergraduate degree at the University of Sydney.
-She completed a Ph.D. in English Literature and Cultural Studies at the University of Melbourne.
+Falconer is the only child of two graphic designers.
+She studied for her undergraduate degree at the University of Sydney and completed a Ph.D. in English Literature and Cultural Studies at the University of Melbourne.

 She is the author of the novels The Service of Clouds and The Lost Thoughts of Soldiers (which was republished in Australian paperback as The Lost Thoughts of Soldiers and Selected Stories).
-She also wrote Sydney, a personal history of her hometown for the Australian Cities series.
-A nonfiction work, Signs and Wonders, was published in 2021.
+She also wrote Sydney, a personal history of her hometown, for the Australian Cities series.

-She frequently publishes essays, journalism, and reviews in newspapers and journals.
-Her stories and essays have been widely anthologized, including in The Macquarie Pen Anthology of Australian Literature.